SuperOfficeDocs/superoffice-docs/docs/api/mdo-providers/reference/relationssearchlistproviderpersonpersonpassive.md

 Serve the active and passive texts of relations, with a given table as source (active) or destination (passive).

-To facilitate relation searching, we need to provide a way to choose <b>which</b> relation we would like to find.
+To facilitate relation searching, we need to provide a way to choose **which** relation we would like to find.
 This provider supplies one list (dynamically named) for each table that is used as a source or destination (relationdefinition --&gt; relationtarget).